 But then, learning and achieving any language with noteworthy fluency through this app is unlikely.

 But if you already have a basic understanding of the language, using this platform is unnecessary.
-To be fair, it does not have much to offer at those levels.
+To be fair, it does not offer much at those levels.
 At least, I am not convinced.

-Instead of excessive marketing, the team needs to put more effort into adding more value-added content.
+Instead of excessive marketing, the team needs to focus on adding more value-added content.
 Overall, I would say Babbel is an average me-too Déjà-vu language product with pros and cons.
 Still, there is nothing special that compels you to purchase.

 Babbel Review